workfloworchestrator/orchestrator-core/docs/architecture/application/scaling.md

 4. `tasks.resume_workflow`: resume an existing workflow (delivered on the Workflow queue)

-Finally, we initialize the orchestrator core:
+Finally, we initialise the orchestrator core:

 ```python
 def init_celery() -> None: